 - computer, printer & cardstock paper

-First, measure your rug and decide how big of a "hello” you'd like.
+First, measure your rug and decide how big of a "hello" (or "welcome" or whatever other word) you'd like.
 I wanted mine exactly centered and not too large, but not too small.
 Then, using a fun font, type your "hello" in a new Word document or photo editing program on your computer.
 You're welcome to use mine if you'd like: The DIY Mommy Painted Mat - Hello (PDF Download) Print it out on cardstock paper.

-Use a small paintbrush to stipple the paint onto your stencil.
-There are actual stippling brushes you can buy, but I simply used an inexpensive craft paintbrush.
-It worked!
+Use a small paintbrush or foam brush to stipple the paint onto your stencil.
+There are actual stippling brushes you can buy, but I simply used an inexpensive craft paintbrush and foam brush.
 Hold the stencil down with your opposite hand as you go so that you don't accidentally paint out of the lines.
 I had to stipple the paint to push it down because the rug was a little textured.
 If you're using a flatter woven rug, it won't be as tricky!

 (Here's a picture of me holding onto the "holes" of the "O" with my opposite hand while painting - finicky, but it worked!
-I'd suggest taping them first or using a washable glue to hold them down.)
+I'd suggest taping them first or using hot glue to hold them down as mentioned.)

-I found two coats of paint was sufficient.
+I found two coats of latex paint was sufficient, or use one coat of chalk style paint.
 Make sure to let the paint dry for at least 2 hours between coats.
 After the second coat has dried, spray the painted section with Scotch Gard.
 Let dry overnight and then spray again, making sure to let the rug dry completely before use.

 I made this "hello" mat 6 years ago and it still looks like this to this day!

 And this new "Welcome" mat is a... ahem... welcome addition to our Spring front door decor this year: